 - Dr. Lebreck ensures that she is readily available in case of an adverse reaction to a drug or a failure of a treatment regimen, and informed Hugo as to how he can access services outside of the clinic’s regular practice hours, in accordance with the College of Veterinarians of Ontario’s After-Hours Care policy statement.

-Hugo mentions to Dr. Lebreck that he has a lame cow with a swollen leg that has not responded to penicillin.
+Hugo mentions to Dr. Lebreck that he has a lame cow with a swollen leg that has not responded to treatment.
 He asks if Dr. Lebreck could prescribe a different antibiotic for the cow and have it delivered to the farm tomorrow.
 Dr. Lebreck informs Hugo that she will need to visit the farm before dispensing any drugs for treatment.
 Although she has established a valid VCPR with Hugo, she needs to first visit the farm to have sufficient knowledge of the farm, animals, and management before prescribing any medications.
 Hugo understands this and schedules a visit for the following day.

 - When making a diagnosis or prescribing, administering, or dispensing a drug, recent and sufficient knowledge is required, which is a matter of: